kuma0128/GTFO_mod_wai/profile/README.md

 ## Contact

-If you have any suggestions, impressions or find bugs, pls contact me via
+If you have suggestions, feedback, or bug reports, feel free to contact me via:

-Anarchy feedback channel(GTFO Modding Server) or
+- Anarchy Feedback Channel (GTFO Modding Server)
-my discord ID: waiwaichan#9004 (not waiwichan).
+- Discord: waiwaichan#9004 (please note: not "waiwichan")